 Alright now we are getting to the mechanics of dementia.
 Sometimes we forget that motor skills decrease with time!

 Or even switching to easy hand held food like hamburgers or fried chicken could make a difference in consumption.
+Make finger foods your new best friend!

 No one likes to admit they can't do something and I think sometimes our loved ones stop eating instead of admitting that they can't manage silverware anymore!